itsayellow/marcam/index.md

 Marcam is an application for macOS and Windows that allows you to mark objects in an image, and keep track of how many marks have been made.
-In addition, it allows you to make some other key image modifications.
+In addition, it allows you to make other key image modifications.

 ### Features